Skip to main content

 2. Ensure that your client sets the authentication header correctly.
 Some clients require the format Bearer id:secret, while others expect a concatenated id:secret string.

-What this means: You are authenticated, but none of the tools appear, or all tool call fail due to authorization errors.
+What this means: You are authenticated, but none of the tools appear, or all tool calls fail due to authorization errors.
+This often indicates that Honeycomb Intelligence is not enabled for your Team.
+What to do: Ask your Team Owner to enable Honeycomb Intelligence in your team settings.

-Session Timeouts
+Session timeouts

+What this means: An agent that previously worked is now failing, often after a period of inactivity.
 MCP agent sessions may time out after 24 hours.
 If your agent suddenly stops responding or tools begin failing, the session may have expired.
+What to do: Start a new chat with your agent to re-establish the connection.

-Rate Limits
+Rate limits

-“Rate Limit Exceeded” Error
+”Rate Limit Exceeded” error

 • Wait for the rate limit to reset (the error message typically includes a wait time).

 • Consider upgrading your Honeycomb plan if this happens regularly.
-Rate limits for MCP will be published in a future update.

-Tool Issues
+Tool issues

 These errors usually happen when your agent tries to use Honeycomb resources it has not verified or for which it does not have context.

-Environment, Dataset, or Column Not Found
+Environment, Dataset, or Column not found

 What this means: Your agent tried to query something that does not exist, or that it has not confirmed yet.
+This is common when an agent makes assumptions about what is available in your Honeycomb team without checking metadata first.
+What to do: You can fix this in a few ways:

 • If you are using pre-defined prompts or running agents in unattended workflows, give the agent as much context as possible.